carbonengine/audio/README.md

 # CarbonAudio
-CarbonAudio (previously audio2) is the middleware through which EVE Online communicates with Wwise.
+CarbonAudio (previously audio2) is a wrapper through which EVE Online communicates with Wwise.
 In addition to interacting with Wwise, CarbonAudio houses its own sound prioritization system that helps protect Wwise from being hammered too hard in larger scenes.

 CarbonAudio depends on [Blue](https://github.com/ccpgames/carbon-blue)